Baltoli/project-docs/notes/log.md

   * Probably need this to be whole-program analysis.
 Should therefore investigate whether `llvm-link` can be built into the build system (i.e. that it plays nicely with instrumentation etc.)
+  * It can in fact.
+I've now updated the TESLA build script to link all the .bc files into a single one before instrumenting (and have changed extensions etc. to be more correct).
+Now the TESLA build script will compile the program from a single .bc file (and analysis can be done on this individually).